w3c/webidl2.js/README.md

 ## Purpose

-This is a parser for the [WebIDL](http://dev.w3.org/2006/webapi/WebIDL/) language.
+This is a parser for the [Web IDL](https://heycam.github.io/webidl/) language.
 If you don't know what that is, then you probably don't need it.
 It is meant to be used both in Node and in the browser (the parser likely works in other JS environments, but not the test suite).